Mother’s Birth-Related Anatomy

 The fascia is a membranous tissue that wraps every muscle, organ and bone in the body.
 The fascia moves with the moving body but also seems to store the “memory” of an abrupt halt.
 Whether that sudden stop has to do with a trauma or a long-time habit of poor posture, the fascia can get a wrinkle in it that pulls organs and bones out of alignment or symmetry.

 Fortunately, craniosacral therapists, myofascial therapists and, to a lesser degree, chiropractic adjustments, can help to release the fascia and so, bring about a greater symmetry of the body.
 See more at Adrienne Caldwell’s blog.
 She shares insights and references about the fascia in her post which also talks about scar tissues after cesarean section and how multi-directional massage may reduce obstruction in motion and health.

 Read a useful description of fascia for the person who is not studying anatomy http://breakingmuscle.com/mobility-recovery/the-top-5-ways-fascia-matters-to-athletes

 The fetal head is heavy in comparison to the rest of the baby’s body.
 The vertical positions of walking, standing and sitting help the heavy head settle lower than the body during the third trimester, and sometimes in the second trimester.

-The fetal skull has not yet hardened and remains somewhat flexible, and moldable, for fitting through the pelvis.
+The fetal skull has not yet hardened and remains somewhat flexible for fitting through the pelvis.
 There are plates of bone and cartilage that are nearly finished coming together at birth.
 That nearly finished margin is what allows molding.
 These margins are called sutures.